Lincoln Chafee: Christmas tree controversy

 In 2011, Fox News and local conservatives and pundits stirred up controversy over the Christmas tree at the Rhode Island State House.
-Governor Chafee said he called the towering fir, decorated with lights, tinsel and toys, a "holiday tree," because that had been the accepted practice of the two previous governors, both Republicans.
+Governor Chafee said he called the tree a "holiday tree" to honor Rhode Island's history of religious tolerance.
 Chafee went on national TV with commentator Bill O'Reilly, calling Fox News' "war on Christmas" coverage "angry."

 2014 election

 Chafee had previously indicated that he might run for re-election as an Independent or a Democrat.
 With polling showing him trailing in the Democratic primary, Chafee announced on September 4, 2013, that he would not run for re-election.
 Chafee thus became just the fourth governor in the history of Rhode Island to decline to seek a second term, and the first since William S. Flynn in 1924.

 2016 presidential campaign

 On April 9, 2015, Chafee announced that he had formed an exploratory committee in preparation for a potential candidacy for President of the United States as a Democrat in 2016.
 He formally declared candidacy on June 3, 2015, with the campaign focused on ten stated issues with "Prosperity Through Peace" being his slogan.

 Following a widely panned debate performance and poor polling numbers, Chafee announced on October 23, 2015, that he would be ending his campaign.
-After she secured the Democratic nomination, a Chafee spokesman said that he would support Hillary Clinton.
+After Hillary Clinton secured the Democratic nomination, a Chafee spokesman said that he would support her.